enjik/image-resizer/README.md

 ```
 ### Image Storage

-Original images should be stored in :root > images > originals.
+Original images should be stored in :root/images/originals.
 Resized images will be output to :root/images/resized if file path not specified.

 ## API